 2) Back translations are no guarantee you’re getting it right.
 It can be tempting to translate something in Google Translate and then translate it back into English to see if it translated your content accurately, but this doesn’t always work.
 This is a bit extreme, but it’s a funny example of what can happen when you use Google Translate to back translate content.

 While Google Translate might not be the right tool for the job, or may not be sufficient on its own, that doesn’t mean you shouldn’t use technology to support your translation project.
 We do all the time.
-For example, we built a cloud-based online translation management system to help make the translation process more efficient.
-Sign up for an account today and get an instant free quote on your next translation project.
+ULG’s OctaveTM technology suite gives you a complete Language Mastery Platform, delivering the right mix of human and machine translation while also working seamlessly within your internal systems to meet your needs for quality, turnaround, pricing, project management

 Have questions?
 We’d love to talk it over.
 Contact us today.

 ULG’s insights delivered straight to your inbox.

 Thoughtful editorials from industry experts delivered weekly in bite-sized pieces.